dtung2008/hash/readme.md

     gcc test.c hash.c
     ./a.out

+record.c shows how to use hash with struct value.
+Check it with

+    gcc record.c hash.c
+    ./a.out

-dup.c show how to use hash with int value to find the duplicated lines from standard input.
+dup.c shows how to use hash with int value to find the duplicated lines from standard input.
 Check it with

     gcc dup.c hash.c
     ./a.out < hash.c